tzurp/playwright-cleanup/README.md

 # playwright-cleanup

 This plugin for [Playwright](https://playwright.dev/) helps simplify test cleanup.
 It does so by providing a systematic way to mark entities for deletion immediately after creation.
 This is particularly useful when tests involve creating complex structures, such as a bank account with an investment plan and a deposit.
 Without proper cleanup, attempting to delete the account may result in errors, such as a refusal due to the account not being empty.
 However, with <b>playwright-cleanup</b>, entities are deleted in the correct order, ensuring that tests clean up after themselves and do not interfere with each other.
+Read more [here](https://www.linkedin.com/pulse/test-automation-cleanup-advanced-plugin-playwright-tzur-paldi-phd/?trackingId=8R68dOtBSHKrCH0cNAviIA%3D%3D).

 <h2>Installation</h2>